TheSkyC/LexiSync/docs/README.en.md

     pip install -r requirements.txt
     ```

-## 🚀 How to Use
+## 🚀 Usage
 1.  **Launch the application**
     ```bash
     python main.py
     ```
-2.  **Basic Workflows**
+2.  **Basic Workflow**
+    *   **First Use**: Select your preferred working language pair via `Settings(S) > Language Pair Settings...`.
     *   **Workshop Code Workflow**:
-        1. Open an `.ow` / `.txt` code file or an `.owproj` project file.
+        1. Open/drag and drop `.ow` / `.txt` code files.
+The application will automatically detect the source language.
-        2. Enter translations in the editor pane on the right.
-Use `Ctrl+Enter` to apply and jump to the next item.
+        2. Translate in the right-side editor, use `Ctrl+Enter` to apply and jump to the next item.
-        3. Click `File (F) > Save` to save your `.owproj` project.
+        3. Click `File(F) > Save` to save the `.owproj` project.
-        4. Once finished, click `File (F) > Save Translation to New Code File` to generate the translated code.
+        4. After completion, click `File(F) > Save Translation to New Code File` to generate the translated code.

     *   **PO File Workflow**:
-        1. Open a `.po` file or start from a `.pot` template.
+        1. Open a `.po` file.
+The application will automatically detect the language and load context.
-        2. Translate and review entries.
-Items marked as `fuzzy` will be automatically highlighted with a light yellow background.
+        2. Translate and review.
+Items marked as `fuzzy` will be highlighted with a light yellow background.
-        3. To update, click `File (F) > Compare/Import New Version...` and select the new `.pot` file to merge.
+        3. To update, click `File(F) > Compare Versions/Import New Code...` and select a new `.pot` file for merging.
-        4. When done, click `File (F) > Save` to save the `.po` file.
+        4. After completion, click `File(F) > Save` to save the `.po` file.
+If enabled in settings, the `.mo` file will be compiled automatically.

-3.  **AI Translation & QA**
+3.  **AI Translation & Quality Assurance**
-    *   Configure your API in `Tools (T) > AI Settings...`.
+    *   Configure API settings in `Tools(T) > AI Translation Settings...`.
-    *   Select entries and use the right-click context menu or hotkeys for AI translation.
+    *   Select an item, then use the right-click context menu or hotkeys for AI translation.
-    *   Look for the "⚠️" icon in the status column and hover over the status bar to see detailed warning messages.

 ## 🌐 Supported Languages
-This tool supports translation into any language and provides a localized UI for the following languages:
+This tool supports translation for any language and provides localized UI interfaces for the following languages:
 *   **English** (`en_US`)
 *   **简体中文** (`zh_CN`)
 *   **日本語** (`ja_JP`)